 - You don’t have private business donors in your area willing to donate to your playground.

-- You have tried other forms of funding and have not been able to raise the full amount for your playground.
+- You have tried other forms of playground funding and have not been able to raise the full amount.

 - You don’t want to include advertising on your play area.

 - Paying back leasing or a loan will not work with your current budget.